When the baby does not yet latch on

 —Goethe.
 Faust.
 Mephistopheles speaking to the student

 Even if the mother is able to express all the milk the baby needs, we will often use domperidone to increase the mother’s milk supply.
 Why?
 Because more milk means faster flow of milk from the breast and faster flow means the baby is more likely to latch on.
 Go back to the video of the baby latched on after finger feeding.
 You will notice that the baby is latched on with a lactation aid at the breast.
-The baby gets more flow of milk and thus latches on, though it takes a couple of tries.
+The baby gets more flow of milk and thus latches on and stays on the breast, though it takes a couple of tries.

 Need breastfeeding help?
 Make an appointment at our clinic.